PostDoc Survivable DC Power Systems for Ships

 Application procedure

-A cover letter stating your motivation
+• A cover letter stating your motivation (max.
+2 pages)

-Detailed curriculum vitae (including a list of publications)
+• Detailed curriculum vitae (including a list of publications).

-Names of up to three professional referees
+• Names and contact details (email) of up to three professional referees.

 You can address your application to Henk Polinder.